top of page

 2. Good discipline is preceded by good planning.

 Discipline will always include consequences of our actions.
 God gave us the 10 commandments to let us know the boundaries we need to live within.
-It wasn’t to make life miserable.
-These laws actually come from a heart of Love from our Heavenly Father.
+It wasn't to make life miserable.
+These laws actually come from the Heart of Love from our Heavenly Father.
 God has and allows consequences to teach us, and so should we as parents.
-If my child makes the wrong decision, what are the consequences?
+If my child makes the wrong decision, what are the implications?
 Do my kids know the rules?
-Do they also know the consequences?
-Are we consistent in our rules and consequences?
-There have been times we’ve sent a child to their room letting them know, “We’re going let you take some time to think about the rules, and also the right consequences for your action.
-In a little while we’ll sit down with you and talk through all of that.”
+Do they also understand the consequences?
+Are we consistent in our rules and the consequences we impose?
+There have been times we've sent a child to their room, letting them know, "We're going to let you take some time to think about the rules, and also the right consequences for your action.
+In a little while, we'll sit down with you and talk through all of that."
 Good planning means that your children first know the rules to live and love by.
-It also means that they know what the consequences might be when the various rules are broken.
+It also means that they understand the potential consequences of breaking the various laws.
 To be a disciple means that there will be a whole lot of re-centering on Jesus, cleansing and forgiveness, and repentant hearts turning back toward and following Him.

 Why?
 Because kids are going to make mistakes.
-That has been the way for all of us in this journey of being a disciple…a follower of Jesus.
+That has been the way for all of us on this journey of being a disciple — a follower of Jesus.
 Our ability to be patient with their mistakes communicates an unconditional love towards them.
 They need a safe place to mess up and know that they are capable of doing better the next time.
-While your children are in your home and before they leave the “nest”; patience, grace, mercy and love creates great discipleship space for learning what it means to follow Jesus.
-There will be times you will find yourself empty of any or all of these attributes.
-The fruit of God’s Spirit is what we need.
+While your children are in your home and before they leave the "nest," patience, grace, mercy, and love create great discipleship space for learning what it means to follow Jesus.
+There will be times when you will find yourself lacking any or all of these attributes.
+The fruit of God's Spirit is what we need.
 Be daily filled with the Spirit of Almighty God.
-The evidence of God and His Spirit in us is seeing the fruit: Love, Joy, Peace, Patience, Kindness, Goodness, Faithfulness, Gentleness, and Self Control.
+The evidence of God and His Spirit in us is seeing the fruit: Love, Joy, Peace, Patience, Kindness, Goodness, Faithfulness, Gentleness, and Self-Control.
 Be filled… Daily!

 Let's teach our children what it means to obey the Lord in all things so that "it may be well" with them.
-Teach your children daily about this most important relationship.
+Teach your children about this most essential relationship every day.
 He will be our God and we will be His people.
 He is the perfect final authority.

-Parenting at it's best is daily deciding to allow God to be the final authority in our lives and in the lives of our children.
-By the time they leave the nest of our home they should be able to live in the perfect discipline of the LORD.
+Parenting at its best involves daily decisions to allow God to be the ultimate authority in our lives and in the lives of our children.
+By the time they leave the nest of our home, they should be able to live in the perfect discipline of the LORD.

 Comments